WAC Testing (Waste Acceptance Criteria)

 What does WAC testing entail for asbestos-contaminated land?

-There are generally three stages of testing when to comes to asbestos-contaminated soil waste.
+There are generally three stages of testing when it comes to asbestos-contaminated soil waste.
+Asbestos waste, which includes soil or materials classified as hazardous due to the presence of asbestos-containing materials (ACM), must be properly identified and managed according to strict regulations for classification and disposal.
 The first of these is the soil screening that enables basic identification of the asbestos, followed by gravimetric analysis to determine the percentage of asbestos by weight.
+In the event of the determined percentage of asbestos being below 0.1% or the soil sample containing unbounded (loose) asbestos fibres, fibre counting will then usually be carried out.

 What has been described above is an Asbestos in Soils Test.
 This is a completely different test from a WAC Test, as it is only testing for Asbestos contamination.
 If asbestos contaminated soil is being disposed of from site, although there is a strong argument that asbestos trumps other forms of contaminants, it will still require WAC Testing to determine which landfill it can be accepted at.